Javascript is not enabled.

 Boise, Idaho

-Husband-and-wife team Beth and Steve Bechtel were explosive ordnance disposal technicians in the U.S. Navy before returning home to Boise, Idaho, to begin Bear Island Brewing in their two-car garage.
-They recently expanded to a brewhouse and taproom in an old firehouse, fueling their desire to honor first responders and those who served in the military.
-Everyone who works at the brewery is either a veteran or related to one.
+Husband-and-wife team Beth and Steve Bechtel were explosive ordnance disposal technicians in the U.S. Navy before returning home to Boise to begin Bear Island Brewing in their two-car garage.
+They recently expanded to a brewhouse and taproom in an old firehouse, fueled by their desire to honor first responders and those who have served in the military.
+Many of the Bechtels’ employees are veterans or related to one.

 Bear Island’s taproom features the brewery’s foundational beers — Idaho Potato Ale, Bearfaced Brown, Prime In and Brewhouse #6 — as well as rotating taps of seasonal, specialty and guest pours.